Isxaaqacademy/AccountingBasics/README.md

 # AccountingBasics
 Learn the basics of Accounting from Accounting equations, to Journals and Ledgers to Balance sheet

-These are the topics you will learn in this course:
+These are the main topics you will learn in this course:
 - Definition, Objectives, Users, and Importance of Accounting
 - Accounting Equation
 - Types of Accounts